samiuljoy/samiuljoy.github.io/microblog/mouseless.md

 ```
 .code1

-Then read the README.md file and follow the instructions.
+Then read the README.md file and follow the instructions for building from source.
 The instructions are pretty easy to follow.

 ### Xmouseless setup